rieckpil/progmot/content/post/fighting-mental-health.md

 Nobody can and should dictate you what to do.
 You have to find your own way out of the situation.

-Speaking therpy helped.
-Indentify underlying issues.
+Speaking therapy helped.
+Identify underlying issues.

 It was also really benefical to talk to someone outside of my bubble.